William Jackson Hooker: Director of Kew Gardens

-In April 1841 he was appointed as the Garden's first full time Director, on the resignation of William Townsend Aiton.
+In April 1841 Hooker was appointed as the Garden's first full time Director, on the resignation of William Townsend Aiton.
 Following his appointment as director, a position he had long wished for, he wrote "I feel as if I were to begin life over again", in a letter to Dawson Turner.
 He started on an annual salary of £300, with an additional allowance of £200.
 To Allan, who described Hooker as a man with "drive, enthusiasm and creative ability", he was eminently suited for the post, being a professional botanist, an artist, a leader with connections to others in the botanical world, who was knowledgeable about plants from Britain and those collected from around the world.
 The curator of Kew Gardens during Hooker's period as Director was the experienced and knowledgeable botanist John Smith (1798–1888).

 Under Hooker's direction the gardens expanded considerably in size.
 Initially about 11 acre in size, they were extended to 15 acre in 1841.
 An arboretum of 270 acre was introduced, many new glass-houses were erected, and a museum of economic botany was established.
 In 1843 the Palm House, to a design by the architect Decimus Burton and the iron founder Richard Turner, was constructed at Kew.
 The gardens and glasshouses were opened daily to the visiting public, who were allowed to wander freely there for the first time.
 Sir William himself wandered around during opening hours, lending his advice.

 He was elected as a member of the American Philosophical Society in 1862.

 Hooker lived with his family at West Park, a large house in which he accommodated 13 rooms of books in his library, which was seen as a public institution by the world's botanical experts, who were never turned away.
 Among his visitors were Queen Victoria, her husband Prince Albert and their children; during 1865—the year Hooker died—the attendance had risen to 529,241.

 Under Hooker's direction Kew became the centre of an emerging interconnected worldwide network of botanical expertise, and staff recommended by him joined expeditions or worked for botanical gardens around the world.
 He was invariably consulted when government questions arose about botanical matters.
 Newly propagated plants and sent from Kew to private and public gardens in Britain, and to botanical gardens overseas, in some cases to be developed as crops.